Eureka Utah

 Modern Eureka Utah

 There are still many colorful abandoned homes and false front stores on Main Street and on the side streets.
 Mine buildings and head frames still stand tall.
-There’s not much to keep you long though.
+There’s not much to keep you here for a long though.
+It still is an interesting place for a short visit even if just because of its colorful history.

 If you’re a hockey fan like me, you’ll be interested to know that Eureka is the birthplace of Frank Zamboni who was the inventor of the Zamboni.
 This is the machine used to resurface ice in hockey rinks all over the world.